 As stipulated within the Fund's Constitution, each unit represents a right to an individual share in the Fund and does not extend to a right to the underlying assets of the Fund.
-For the year ended 30 June 2022, there were four separate classes of units and each unit has the same right attaching to it as all other units in the same class of the Fund.
-Unitholders of A class, B Class, C class and Z class units are entitled to being notified of any general meetings regarding of the Fund, voting rights and dividends.
+For the financial year ended 30 June 2023, there were four separate classes of units and each unit has the same right attaching to it as all other units in the same class of the Fund.
+Unitholders of A class, I Class, M Class and Z class units are entitled to being notified of any general meetings regarding of the Fund, voting rights and dividends.
 The difference between the class units is in regards to fees as outlined in the relevant Product Disclosure Statements.